Books like 'Luke and Billy Finally Get a Clue'

 Readers who enjoyed Luke and Billy Finally Get a Clue by Cat Sebastian also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical gay romance bisexual friends to lovers sports forced proximity 20th century queer virgin hero baseball
+historical gay romance friends to lovers bisexual sports forced proximity 20th century queer virgin hero baseball

 -